WeChatshare

 Serena Cesareo is a senior researcher at Tortoise Media and co-author of the Global AI Index, the first global country ranking on artificial intelligence capacity, used by governments and academics around the world to inform AI strategies.
 Before joining Tortoise, Cesareo led large-scale public policy research projects at think tanks and in media contexts, including at the Economist Group, covering artificial intelligence, migration, energy, and sustainable development.

-• Executive Editor, Asia, FORTUNEClay Chandler
+• Chair, Brainstorm Design; Executive Editor, Asia FORTUNEClay Chandler

 Clay Chandler

-Executive Editor, Asia, FORTUNE
+Chair, Brainstorm Design; Executive Editor, Asia FORTUNE

 Clay Chandler is Fortune’s Asia editor.
 Based in Hong Kong, Clay oversees Fortune’s editorial operations throughout the region, contributes feature articles, commentary, and news analysis to the magazine and Fortune.com, and leads the Asia- and China-based conferences.
 Clay writes Eastworld, a twice-weekly newsletter with analysis of developments in Asian business, finance, and technology.
 Clay returned to Fortune after a six-year stint at McKinsey & Company.
 He worked previously for Fortune as Asia Editor in Beijing, and before that covered business, economics, and technology in the U.S. and Asia as senior staff writer for the Wall Street Journal and the Washington Post.
 Clay has lived in Hong Kong, Beijing, Shanghai, and Tokyo, and reported from every major Asian capital.
 He speaks Mandarin and Japanese, is a graduate of Harvard University and a former fellow of Harvard’s John King Fairbank program on Chinese studies.